vanhoefm/fragattacks/README.md

 4. Run the [injection tests](#id-injection-tests) to make sure injection is working properly.
    Also assure that a 20 MHz channel is used, injection on other channels is untested.

-5. Check that you machine isn't generating background traffic that interferes with the tests.
+5. Check that your machine isn't generating background traffic that interferes with the tests.
 In particular, disable networking in your OS, manually kill your DHCP client/server, etc. See also [Before every usage](#id-before-every-usage).